-The principles are allocated to the respective target dimensions "social solidarity", "economic efficiency" and "environmental responsibility" and subdivided in 20 specific areas.
+The principles are organized according to the three qualitative objectives of "social solidarity", "economic efficiency" and "ecological responsibility", and divided into 20 areas.

 2a Meeting needs